WHAT IS IST20?

 WILL THERE BE ANYTHING ELSE HAPPENING ON THE DAY?

-There will be a cricket demonstration by local schoolchildren during the first interval and the Royal Marines band will play during the second interval.
+There will be a cricket demonstration by local schoolchildren during the first interval and an RAF band will play during the second interval.
 There will also be Real Tennis and Squash matches between the MCC and United Kingdom Armed Forces.
 Additional details will be announced in due course.

 ARE THERE ANY GROUND REGULATIONS AT LORD’S?